+• Treatment planning (77263)

+Brachytherapy treatment planning is routinely designated complex (CPT code 77263) because it requires complex treatment volume design, dose levels near normal tissue tolerance, analysis or special tests, complex fractionation, or delivery concurrent with other therapeutic modalities or treatment of previously irradiated tissues.

+• Dosimetry (77300)

+Brachytherapy requires certain calculations to be made throughout the course of treatment.
+Each basic dosimetry calculation may be submitted when performed for brachytherapy treatment.

+Treatment management

-- Treatment planning (77263) Brachytherapy treatment planning is routinely designated complex (CPT code 77263) because it requires complex treatment volume design, dose levels near normal tissue tolerance, analysis or special tests, complex fractionation, or delivery concurrent with other therapeutic modalities or treatment of previously irradiated tissues. - Dosimetry (77300) Brachytherapy requires certain calculations to be made throughout the course of treatment.
-Each basic dosimetry calculation may be submitted when performed for brachytherapy treatment. - Treatment management The management of brachytherapy includes the overall management of the patient during the course of radiation therapy.
-It includes review of the treatment record to assure that the therapy is proceeding according to the radiation plan and dose prescription, medical evaluation of the patient during the course of treatment, making the necessary adjustments to the applicator during the course of treatment, and any other modifications or clinical interventions needed to assure safe and effective treatment during the clinical course of therapy. - Special treatment procedure (77470) The delivery of brachytherapy often requires special arrangements with the operating room, radiation safety team and/or inpatient ward, coordination with other specialists, preparation and provision of the applicators and related equipment, scheduling and integration of required physics support, and acquisition and preparation of the radiation sources.
+The management of brachytherapy includes the overall management of the patient during the course of radiation therapy.
+It includes review of the treatment record to assure that the therapy is proceeding according to the radiation plan and dose prescription, medical evaluation of the patient during the course of treatment, making the necessary adjustments to the applicator during the course of treatment, and any other modifications or clinical interventions needed to assure safe and effective treatment during the clinical course of therapy.

+Special treatment procedure (77470) The delivery of brachytherapy often requires special arrangements with the operating room, radiation safety team and/ or inpatient ward, coordination with other specialists, preparation and provision of the applicators and related equipment, scheduling and integration of required physics support, and acquisition and preparation of the radiation sources.

 Brachytherapy is often delivered in conjunction with external radiation, chemotherapy or surgery.
 Integration of these processes makes brachytherapy a special treatment procedure.

-1 ASTRO model policies are intended to efficiently communicate what ASTRO believes to be generally accepted professional standards for radiation oncology services that may guide decision makers in the coverage of such services.
-ASTRO Model Policies are not intended to serve as clinical guidelines for the treatment or coverage of any individual patient.
-ASTRO Model Policies are current as of the date of publication and may be periodically revised to reflect developments and changes in practice, without notice.
+1 ASTRO model policies were developed to efficiently communicate what ASTRO believes to be correct coverage policies for radiation oncology services.
+The ASTRO Model Policies do not serve as clinical guidelines and they are subject to periodic review and revision without notice.
 The ASTRO Model Policies may be reproduced and distributed, without modification, for noncommercial purposes.